-Amazon’s spherical fourth-gen Echo speakers, the Echo Show 10, and Ring’s Spotlight and Floodlight Cam play a different role in Amazon’s Sidewalk plans.
-At launch, these are the only four kinds of devices that will be capable of broadcasting far-reaching signals along the 900MHz spectrum.
+Amazon’s spherical fourth-gen Echo speakers, the Echo Show 10, and Ring’s Spotlight and Floodlight Cam play different roles in Amazon’s Sidewalk plans.
+At launch, these were the only four kinds of devices that will be capable of broadcasting far-reaching signals along the 900MHz spectrum – and that’s largely the case today.
 While most Echo and Ring products will be able to transmit and share BLE signals (similar to a router-based mesh network), it’s the 900MHz-capable devices that truly push Sidewalk to the max.

 With Sidewalk Bridges slated to cast signals as far as half a mile away, benefits include Wi-Fi-adjacent coverage for areas prone to spotty Internet.
 Additionally, tracking devices like Tile and CareBand that rely on Bluetooth will receive a much greater area of coverage, as opposed to what can be achieved with the A-to-B of your phone's Bluetooth receiving to the tracking device's transmission.
 Say your dog goes missing.
-With Fetch (Tile’s latest — a Bluetooth-trackable dog collar) and Sidewalk community networking, you can potentially track your mutt from miles away as opposed to only several hundred feet in a non-Sidewalk neighborhood.
-It’s worth mentioning that Fetch has not launched yet, but it’s an Amazon product separate from Tile.
+With Sidewalk community networking, you can potentially track your mutt (if it's wearing a Tile on its collar) from miles away as opposed to only several hundred feet in a non-Sidewalk neighborhood.

 The simple fact is that not every Sidewalk Bridge device owner is going to want to have their hardware live and broadcasting to the community.
 While Amazon has gone out of its way to be transparent about all of the security measures taken to operate Sidewalk (read the whitepaper here), Sidewalk Bridges can broadcast by borrowing a sliver of your home’s ISP-provided Wi-Fi and then re-classing that iota of bandwidth as a 900MHz low-power signal.